prftryan/LogTailerPlus/README.md

 **Default**: 5000 items

+#### Wrap Lines
+This setting will adjust whether the logger will auto-wrap the longer lines to the next (true) or to use a horizontal scroll(false)

 #### Clear Log
 The clear log is done through the log header.
 It will delete all existing contents from the Log Tailer.